 Wil Zeilinger emigrated from his native war-ravaged Europe to the United States in the mid 1950's.
-He never forgot his Austrian roots, but his heart and soul were filled with pride for his adopted homeland, which sent him back across the Atlantic (in the U. S. Army) shortly after his arrive in the Bay Area.
+He never forgot his Austrian roots, but his heart and soul were filled with pride for his adopted homeland, which sent him back across the Atlantic (in the U. S. Army) shortly after his arrival in the Bay Area.
 While on service duty, Wil met and courted his lifelong love, Christel, bringing her from her native Germany to set up their home and ultimately, to rise their two sons, Mark and Scott, in California.

 Wil had been educated in mechanical engineering, machinery design and fabrication at the technical school in Graz, Austria.
 In 1958, after using this training for a short time at a private firm in Berkeley, he joined the staff of the EECS Department at the University of California.
 Wil advanced steadily through the job rankings from his initial position as a Senior Lab Mechanician until, 16 years later, he had become the Senior Superintendent of the EECS Mechanical Shop.